ahmadomid1984/Node.JS-Project-G5/README.md

 - **MongoDB:** NoSQL database for storing website data, such as user accounts and blog posts.
 - **Express.js:** Web application framework for Node.js used for building the backend API.
 - **Nodemailer:** Node.js module for sending emails.
-- **Bootstrap or Material-UI:** If a UI framework/library is used for styling and layout.
+- **Bootstrap or Material-UI:** UI framework/library is used for styling and layout.

 # Usage
 - **Accessing the Admin Area:** Navigate to /admin and log in with admin credentials to access the dashboard.